Revisiting the Dirac Nature of Neutrinos in the Light of $\Delta(27)$ and Cyclic Symmetries: Framework

-Needless to mention that in the above equation, $\rho$ is the only free parameter.
+Needless to mention that in the above matrix, $\rho$ is the only free parameter.
 Before we try to fetch the information of the observational oscillation parameters from $U$, we need to ensure that $U$ is represented as per standard or particle data group(PDG) parametrization\,\cite{ParticleDataGroup:2018ovx}.
-This is to be highlighted that most often, the model builders overlook this important and necessary step \,\cite{Memenga:2013vc, Roy:2014nua, Borah:2017dmk, Borah:2018nvu}.
+This is to be highlighted that most often, this important and necessary step is overlooked \,\cite{Memenga:2013vc, Roy:2014nua, Borah:2017dmk, Borah:2018nvu}.